alexdgibson/cc_website/content/blog/q1/index.md

 auto_ids: false
 ---

-Having only been in academic research for a few years and as a student it has been strange to find such applause for publishing in “high quality” Q1 journals.
-Metrics are easy and quantifiable ways to act as a proxy measures for quality or impact but going beyond the first layer it does not hold up.
+Having only been in academic research for a few years as a student it has been strange to find such applause for publishing in “high quality” Q1 journals.
+Metrics are easy and quantifiable ways to act as proxy measures for quality or impact, but going beyond the first layer it does not hold up.
 Individual research outcomes should be priority when assessing quality.

 Quartile rankings place journals into different equally distributed categories: